Best life insurance for spouses (2024)

 Best life insurance companies for married couples

-We used industry data, pricing from Policygenius carrier partners, and third-party ratings like AM Best and J.D.
+We used industry data, pricing from Policygenius carrier partners, and ratings from third parties like AM Best and J.D.
 Power to pick the best life insurance companies for couples on the market.
 Our independent recommendations will help you get life insurance coverage with confidence.

 These picks are for buying a separate term life insurance for each spouse.
 If you’re interested in exploring joint life insurance options, a Policygenius agent can help.
 At Policygenius, our experts are licensed in all 50 states and can walk you through the entire life insurance buying process while offering transparent, unbiased advice.